Champion Jet 3: SpeedFerries

 On 6 November 2008, SpeedOne was detained in Boulogne-sur-Mer in a dispute over non-paid harbour duties and taxes.
 SpeedFerries was placed into administration on 13 November, and services were cancelled.
 The ferry was detained until 20 November, when she left France and sailed to Tilbury, where she was laid up awaiting charter.

-On 11 May 2009, HSC SpeedOne was renamed Sea Leopard.
+On 11 May 2009, SpeedOne was renamed Sea Leopard.
 In the early summer of 2009 the vessel was given a single voyage dispensation and moved from Tilbury to A&P. Falmouth to undergo repairs and reactivation, where she remained for around three months.
 On completion of works, including a full overhaul on all four main engines, she returned to Tilbury in September 2009 to await sale.